-A baseline year of continuous monitoring of PM10, BC, and meteorology occurred between November 22, 2001, and November 21, 2002, and a report of the baseline year results was produced by ENVIRON International Corporation.3 Between the time that the baseline studies were completed and November 2007, when continuous monitoring began, ambient sampling for PM10, BC, and landfill gases (LFG) was planned at a nominal frequency of four times each year by ENVIRON International Corporation.
+Continuous monitoring of PM{10} , BC, and meteorology was performed during a baseline year between November 22, 2001, and November 21, 2002, and a report of the baseline year results was produced by ENVIRON International Corporation.1 Between the time that the baseline studies were completed and November 2007, when continuous monitoring began, ambient sampling for PM{10} , BC, and landfill gases (LFG) was planned at a nominal frequency of four times each year by ENVIRON International Corporation.
 Data from those years are not included in this report.

 Beginning in 2007, ambient monitoring of particulate matter (and LFGs in some years) at the Landfill and Community sites became the responsibility of Sonoma Technology, Inc. (STI).
-STI's technical approach to monitor PM{10} and BC was based on continuous monitoring (hourly, year-round), whereas previous monitoring was limited to four events per year.
-Continuous year-round monitoring of PM{10} and BC allows greater potential for evaluation of times when air flows from the landfill to the Community receptor site, as well as for evaluation of diurnal trends, day-of-week differences, seasonal differences, and annual trends in pollutant concentrations in comparison with regional monitors operated by the SCAQMD and the California Air Resources Board (CARB).
+STI's technical approach to monitoring PM10 and BC was based on continuous monitoring (hourly, year-round), whereas previous monitoring was limited to four events per year.
+Continuous year-round monitoring of PM10 and BC allows greater potential to evaluate times when air flows from the landfill to the Community receptor site, as well as to evaluate diurnal trends, day-of-week differences, seasonal differences, and annual trends in pollutant concentrations compared to regional monitors operated by the South Coast Air Quality Management District (SCAQMD) and the California Air Resources Board (CARB).

-November 22, 2017, marked the completion of ten full years of continuous monitoring of PM{10} , BC, and meteorology at the two main monitoring locations.
+November 21, 2019, marked the completion of 12 full years of continuous monitoring of PM10, BC, and meteorology at the two main monitoring locations.
 Data capture rates and the quality of the captured data have generally been very high.
 A few discrete events have interrupted data capture at one or both sites; for example, the Sayre Fire in late 2008 took out power at the Landfill monitoring site for several weeks.
 Monitoring equipment upgrades in 2010 caused some loss of data because instruments were temporarily removed.
-There was significant loss of PM{10} data during the fourth quarter of Year 9 because the BAM instruments were removed from the field and sent to the manufacturer for maintenance.
-Even with these interruptions, however, data completeness statistics for the ten years indicate average data capture rates of approximately 96% at the Landfill site and approximately 98% at the Community site (see Section 2).
-On average, less than 6% of all captured data at the Landfill and Community sites were judged as invalid.
+There was significant loss of PM10 data during the fourth quarter of Years 9 and 11 because the BAM instruments were removed from the field and sent to the manufacturer for maintenance.
+The most recent data disruption occurred this year.
+From October 10 to October 24, 2019, the Landfill monitoring site was without power because of the Saddle Ridge Fire.
+Even with these interruptions, however, PM{10} data completeness statistics for the 12 years indicate average data capture rates of approximately 95% at the Landfill site and approximately 98% at the Community site (see Section 2).
+On average, less than 5% of all captured data at the Landfill and Community sites were judged as invalid.

-3 ENVIRON International Corporation (2003) Results of the baseline ambient air monitoring program for the Sunshine Canyon Landfill.
+1 ENVIRON International Corporation (2003) Results of the baseline ambient air monitoring program for the Sunshine Canyon Landfill.
 Final report prepared for Browning-Ferris Industries of California, Inc., by ENVIRON International Corporation, Contract No. 03-9660A, June 6.